ShumailaAhmed/AI-Workshop/README.md

 one_d
 ```

-we can arrange 1d tensor as 2d tensor
+we can arrange a 1d tensor as a 2d tensor

 ```
 oneDim = torch.arange(0,9)
 twoDim = oneDim.view(3,3)
 ```

-we can check the dimentionality of a tensor by using the dim method
+we can check the dimensionality of a tensor by using the dim method

 ```
 twoDim.dim()